vpa24/ESL-47---Intermediate-Low-Integrated-Reading-Writing/docs/source/index.rst

 .. raw:: html

    <p>🚀🗂️ This is a documentation which covers all of the lessons of Unit 1, Unit 2, Unit 3, and Unit 5 (I am still not complete yet).</p>
    <p>💡 You can click on the link below for each unit, and from each unit page, there are links outlining that unit's topics.
-Also, you can use the search function located at the top of the menu bar to quickly find specific information.</p>
+Also, you can use the search function located at the top right of the menu bar to quickly find specific information.</p>

 Contents